Dr Vlad Mykhnenko

 Vlad has taught undergraduate and graduate students in England, Kazakhstan, Scotland, and Ukraine, including the Universities of Kyiv (Taras Shevchenko), Kyiv Mohyla Business School, Cambridge, Glasgow, Nottingham, Birmingham, and Almaty (Al-Farabi KazNU).
 He is currently serving as an External Examiner (2014-2018) on the University of Manchester’s MA programme in Urban Studies at the Moscow School of Social and Economic Sciences (MSSES Shaninka).
 He is also an External Examiner (2015-2019) on the University of Manchester’s BA programme in Management in the Creative Arts at the MSSES.

 At Oxford, Vlad teaches on the MSc in Sustainable Urban Development (MSUD) Programme.
 As part of the core research skills training for all MSUD students, he also teaches ‘Mixed Methods: the Comparative Method’.

-Dr. Mykhnenko welcomes applications for a DPhil in Sustainable Urban Development from individuals wishing to undertake doctoral research in economic geography, urban and regional studies, and comparative political economy, including post-communist urban transformations, local economic development, regional convergence/divergence, urban politics and governance, local government finance, urban shrinkage, adaptation, and resilience.
+Dr. Mykhnenko welcomes applications for a DPhil in Sustainable Urban Development from individuals wishing to undertake doctoral research in economic geography, urban and regional studies, and comparative political economy, including post-communist urban transformations, local economic development and regeneration, regional convergence/divergence, urban politics and governance, local government finance, urban shrinkage, adaptation, and resilience.